 Pedestrian Curb Ramps

 Curb ramps are a critical infrastructure component to ensure accessibility.
-Failed or missing curb ramps are calculated using the baseline inventory conducted in 2012.
-Each year, the number is reduced as a result of the curb ramps that are added or updated.
-Whenever MassDOT is working on a resurfacing project, all pedestrian ramps are replaced, even those not in the inventory.
-To meet our obligation to develop an Americans with Disabilities Act (ADA) Transition Plan, MassDOT continues to reconstruct substandard curb ramps statewide.
+In accordance with the MassDOT Americans with Disabilities Act (ADA) Transition Plan, MassDOT continues to reconstruct substandard curb ramps statewide.
 A 2012 inventory of all 26,000 curb ramps found 6,300 that were failing or missing.
-In FY20, the number of failed or missing curb ramps was 4,106.
+In FY21, the number of failed or missing curb ramps was 3,975, surpassing our 2024 target